ribbon-studios/refresher/README.md

 # Refresher

-Automatic credential refreshing for all of the Rainbow Cafe Orgs!
+Automatic credential refreshing for all of the Ribbon Studios Orgs!

 **Powered by _[Refreshly](https://github.com/rain-cafe/refreshly)_**